saeedkarimi94/prss/README.md

 ```

 ## Usage
-- Once the application is running, access the API endpoint at http://localhost:8080/api/zoomit to retrieve the Zoomit RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/zoomit to retrieve the zoomit RSS feed in JSON format.
-- Once the application is running, access the API endpoint at http://localhost:8080/api/digiato to retrieve the Digiato RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/digiato to retrieve the digiato RSS feed in JSON format.
-- Once the application is running, access the API endpoint at http://localhost:8080/api/tabnak to retrieve the Digiato RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/tabnak to retrieve the tabnak RSS feed in JSON format.
-- Once the application is running, access the API endpoint at http://localhost:8080/api/tasnim to retrieve the Digiato RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/tasnim to retrieve the tasnim RSS feed in JSON format.
-- Once the application is running, access the API endpoint at http://localhost:8080/api/yjc to retrieve the Digiato RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/yjc to retrieve the yjc RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/zoomg to retrieve the zoomg RSS feed in JSON format.

 ## API Endpoints
 GET /api/zoomit